Elevenlabs AudioNative Player

 • For horizontal advertising: <meta name=”ad.orientation” content=”landscape”> or <meta name=”ad.size” content=”width=480,height=320″>

-Depending on whether you use Google software (Web Designer) or other systems to create such an ad, there are different requirements for HTML, uploading or buttons, among others.
+Depending on whether you use Google software (Web Designer) or other systems to create such an ad, there are different requirements for HTML, uploading, and buttons, among other things.
 The exact requirements can be found in the article on HTML5 ads.
-I myself recommend using Google Web Designer – it is relatively easy to use, allows you to use most of the most popular components and the files it generates will definitely be compatible with Google Ads.
+I myself recommend using Google Web Designer—it is relatively easy to use, allows you to use most of the most popular components, and the files it generates will definitely be compatible with Google Ads.

 Flexible native ads

-A native ad is one that adapts its appearance to that of the page on which it is displayed.
-Unlike the types of ads outlined above, we do not create it entirely ourselves.
+A native ad adapts its appearance to the page on which it is displayed.
+Unlike the types of ads outlined above, we do not create them entirely ourselves.
 Our task is only to provide Google with the components from which it creates the ad itself, the appearance of which varies depending on where it is displayed.
-To create an ad, we need to prepare headlines, descriptions, images and company logos.
+To create an ad, we need to prepare headlines, descriptions, images, and company logos.
 The more options we prepare, the better.

 Flexible ads can be used in a variety of ways.